 I am writing here to encourage you to enjoy mathematics, to appreciate its beauty, and recognize its incredible potential in application.
-The following are many links and resources which I have found useful as well as inspiring.
+Following are many links and resources which I have found useful as well as inspiring.
 Subjects which have the same profundity and beauty as mathematics are few and far between, and to allow others to miss out on the humbling and world-expanding experiences available in the world of mathematics would be a regret of mine for a long time to come.

 - “God may not play dice with the universe, but something strange is going on with the prime numbers.” -Carl Pomerance

 - “A mathematician is a device for turning coffee into theorems.” -Alfréd Rényi

 - “It is not enough to be in the right place at the right time.
 You should also have an open mind at the right time.” -Paul Erdős

 One of the most important components of truly engaging with mathematics is to find others to engage with mathematics together.

 These links provide a seemingly infinite amount of mathematical content.
 I recommend losing yourself in them.

 - Elementary Short and Useful Proofs from MathOverflow

 These are websites and blogs I find enlightening and entertaining.